-Reaffirming further the Beijing Declaration and Platform for Action, 4 the outcomes of the twenty-third special session of the General Assembly, entitled "Women 2000: gender equality, development and peace for the twenty-first century" and the international commitments made at relevant United Nations summits and conferences in the area of gender equality and the empowerment of women, including in the Programme of Action of the International Conference on Population and Development and the key actions for its further implementation, 7
+Reaffirming further the Beijing Declaration and Platform for Action, while noting with appreciation that 2020 will mark the twenty-fifth anniversary of their adoption and acknowledging the progress made since then, the outcomes of the twenty-third special session of the General Assembly, entitled "Women 2000: gender equality, development and peace for the twenty-first century" and the international commitments made at relevant United Nations summits and conferences in the area of gender equality and the empowerment of women, including in the Programme of Action of the International Conference on Population and Development and the key actions for its further implementation,

-Reaffirming the importance of supporting Agenda 2063, adopted by the Assembly of Heads of State and Government of the African Union, as well as its 10-year plan of action, as a strategic framework for ensuring a positive socioeconomic transformation in Africa within the next 50 years, its continental programme, embedded in the resolutions of the General Assembly on the New Partnership for Africa's Development8 and regional initiatives, which promote gender equality and the empowerment of women and girls,
+Reaffirming the importance of supporting Agenda 2063, adopted by the Assembly of Heads of State and Government of the African Union, as well as its 10-year plan of action, as a strategic framework for ensuring a positive socioeconomic transformation in Africa within the next 50 years, its continental programme, embedded in the resolutions of the General Assembly on the New Partnership for Africa's Development and regional initiatives, which promote gender equality and the empowerment of women and girls,

-Welcoming the Paris Agreement adopted under the United Nations Framework Convention on Climate Change9 and its early entry into force, and encouraging all parties to fully implement the Agreement, and all parties to the United Nations Framework Convention on Climate Change10 that have not yet done so to deposit their instruments of ratification, acceptance, approval or accession, where appropriate, as soon as possible,
+Reaffirming also the Paris Agreement and its early entry into force, and encouraging all parties to fully implement the Agreement, and parties to the United Nations Framework Convention on Climate Change that have not yet done so to deposit their instruments of ratification, acceptance, approval or accession, where appropriate, as soon as possible,

-4 Report of the Fourth World Conference on Women, Beijing, 4-15 September 1995 (United Nations publication, Sales No. E.96.IV.13), chap.
+&lt;sup>4 Report of the Fourth World Conference on Women, Beijing, 4-15 September 1995 (United Nations publication, Sales No. E.96.IV.13), chap.
 I, resolution 1, annexes I and II.

-5 Resolution S-23/2, annex, and resolution S-23/3, annex.
+&lt;sup>5 Resolution S-23/2, annex, and resolution S-23/3, annex.

-6 Report of the International Conference on Population and Development, Cairo, 5-13 September 1994 (United Nations publication, Sales No. E.95.XIII.18), chap.
+&lt;sup>6 Report of the International Conference on Population and Development, Cairo, 5-13 September 1994 (United Nations publication, Sales No. E.95.XIII.18), chap.
 I, resolution 1, annex.

-7 Resolution S-21/2, annex.
+&lt;sup>7 Resolution S-21/2, annex.

-8 A/57/304, annex.
+&lt;sup>8 A/57/304, annex.

-9 See FCCC/CP/2015/10/Add.1, decision 1/CP.21, annex.
+&lt;sup>9 See FCCC/CP/2015/10/Add.1, decision 1/CP.21, annex.

-10 United Nations, Treaty Series, vol. 1771, No. 30822.
+&lt;sup>10 United Nations, Treaty Series, vol. 1771, No. 30822.